Powerball jackpot passes $600 million for Monday night’s drawing

 While the other big multistate lottery, Mega Millions, raised its price from $2 to $5 in April, Powerball’s entry cost has stayed at $2 for most of the country since 2012.

 Residents from 45 states and the District of Columbia can buy Powerball tickets.
-The next drawing will be held Monday at 11 p.m.
+The next drawing will be held Monday around 11 p.m.
 ET.

 The-CNN-Wire